neondatabase/website/content/docs/guides/aws-lambda.md

     serverless --help    Discover more commands
     ```

-4. Change to the `aws-node-project` directory and install the `node-postgres` package, which you will use to connect to the database.
+4. Navigate to the `aws-node-project` directory created by the previous step and install the `node-postgres` package, which you will use to connect to the database.

     ```bash
     npm install pg
     ```

-    After installing the `node-postgres` package, your `package.json` file should include the following dependency:
+    After installing the `node-postgres` package, the following dependency should be defined in your `package.json` file:

     ```json
     {